BDSpoke-UTC-Spelman-Tuskegee-WVU/R-coding-bootcamp/README.md

-# UTC R data Wrangling Bootcamp, May18-19, 2020
+# UTC R Data Wrangling Bootcamp, May18-19, 2020

 ## Quitstart
 * A laptop is required for this bootcamp.
 Please do not forget the chargers.